pnnl/ruleset-checking-tool/docs/section18/Rule_18-1.md

 	 - complete logic to determine whether we can give a hard PASS / FAIL or simply undetermined
   	- use the function `is_zone_a_vestibule` to determine whether the zone is a vestibule: `if is_zone_a_vestibule(zone, B_RMI) == MAYBE:`
 		- if the zone is MAYBE a vestibule, we need to change the result to UNDETERMINED: `result = UNDETERMINED`
    		- AND we need to change the advisory_note to let the user know that the system type selection was based on the zone being a vestibule: `advisory_note = "HVAC system type " + expected_system_type + " was selected for this zone based on ASHRAE 90.1 Appendix G.3.1.1.e which reads: `Thermal zones designed with heating-only systems in the proposed design serving storage rooms, stairwells, vestibules, electrical/mechanical rooms, and restrooms not exhausting or transferring air from mechanically cooled thermal zones in the proposed design shall use system type 9 or 10 in the baseline building design.` We expect that this space is a vestibule, but cannot make a determination with 100% accuracy.
-If the zoen is one of the listed space types, then the system type should be " + expected_system_type
+If the zone is one of the listed space types, then the system type should be " + expected_system_type

   **Rule Assertion - Zone:**